AbdooOwd/HackerOoT/docs/abdoo/notes.md

     KentonM discovered that (for some reasons), when `play->envCtx.skyboxDisabled` is `true`, the camera clips. (this property is also available in Blender's Fast64 when editing a scene with the `Disable Skybox` checkbox).

+-   Apparently, if I want to remove the vanilla scenes, I should just remove them from `spec/scenes_n64.inc`.
+There will be errors cuz of the missing scenes but I think I can fix each of them then bam: no more vanilla scenes (smaller ROM?)

 # Modifications